A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Introduction

 However, a significant obstacle to the validity of A/B testing is network interference.
-Traditional causal inference rests on an essential assumption known as the ``Stable Unit Treatment Value Assumption" (SUTVA)~\citep{rubin1980randomization,rubin2005causal}, which implies a unit's outcome only depends on their treatment assignment.
-Network interference refers to a scenario where a unit's (such as a person's) outcome could also be influenced by the treatment assignments of other units, particularly those in their network neighborhood, if their connections are modeled as a network~\citep{hudgens2008toward,toulis2013estimation,basse2018model}.
-Here various types of networks may be involved, including social networks, location-based networks, or other networks developed based on shared attributes.
+Conventional causal inference rests on an essential assumption known as the ``Stable Unit Treatment Value Assumption" (SUTVA)~\citep{rubin2005causal}, which implies a unit's outcome only depends on their treatment assignment.
+Network interference occurs when a unit's (e.g., a person's) outcome is influenced by the treatment assignments of other units, especially those within their network neighborhood, if their connections are modeled as a network~\citep{hudgens2008toward,toulis2013estimation,basse2018model}.
 Network interference is prevalent in numerous contemporary A/B testing environments, including social media, online marketplaces, and location-based platforms~\citep{hagiu2015marketplace,yan2018strategic,holtz2020reducing,li2022interference}.
 Failing to properly account for network interference is problematic.
 For instance, \cite{holtz2020reducing} found that network interference could skew the estimation of the treatment effect by more than 30\%.
-Overall, network interference presents a significant challenge to industrial A/B tests, as it may mislead business decisions on product updates if the test's results are unreliable.
+Overall, network interference presents a significant challenge to industrial A/B tests, as it may mislead business decisions on product updates if the test results are unreliable.